-- 3.1 You must: - a. respect the rights and dignity of all individuals - b. conduct yourself in a manner that enhances public confidence in you and your profession - c. respect the roles and expertise of other health and social care professionals and work in partnership with them. - 3.2 You must not: - a. harm, abuse or neglect service users - b. use your professional position to form a relationship of a sexual, inappropriate emotional or exploitative nature with any person - c. exploit or discriminate against service users, colleagues or staff in the workplace, or condone discrimination by others - d. behave in a way that would call into question your suitability to work as a health or social care professional - e. work while under the influence of any substance which may impair your fitness to practise.
+- (a) respect the rights and dignity of all individuals - (b) conduct yourself in a manner that enhances public confidence in you and your profession - (c) respect the roles and expertise of other health and social care professionals and work in partnership with them.

+- (a) harm, abuse or neglect service users - (b) use your professional position to form a relationship of a sexual, inappropriate emotional or exploitative nature with any person - (c) exploit or discriminate against service users, colleagues or staff in the workplace, or condone discrimination by others - (d) behave in a way that would call into question your suitability to work as a health or social care professional - (e) work while under the influence of any substance which may impair your fitness to practise.